gtms/PrognosticSurvival/README.md

     - `*.Rda`

-      These are binary files storing pre-processed intermediate results that can be further scrutinized should the user decide to fine-tune the analysis or push it in another direction.
+      These are binary files storing pre-processed intermediate results that can be further scrutinized, should the user decide to fine-tune the analysis or push it in another direction.